 - SCH_RP|dBm and SCH Ês/Iot according to Annex B.2.7 for a corresponding Band.

-The measurement period for deactivated scell measurements is Tmeasure_scc according to the parameter measCycleSCell where Tmeasure_scc =max( 5 measCycleSCell, Tmeasure_scc1).
+When SCellhighSpeedEnhancedMeasFlag is not configured, the measurement period for deactivated scell measurements is Tmeasure_scc according to the parameter measCycleSCell where Tmeasure_scc =max( 5 measCycleSCell, Tmeasure_scc1).
+When SCellhighSpeedEnhancedMeasFlag is configured , the measurement period for deactivated scell measurements is Tmeasure_scc according to the parameter measCycleSCell where Tmeasure_scc =max( 3 measCycleSCell, Tmeasure_scc1).
 The UE shall be capable of performing RSRP, RSRQ, and RS-SINR measurements for 8 identified cells on a secondary component carrier, and the UE physical layer shall be capable of reporting measurements to higher layers with the measurement period of Tmeasure_scc.
-Tmeasure_scc1 is given in table 8.3.3.2.2-2
+Tmeasure_scc1 is given in table 8.3.3.2.2-2 and table 8.3.3.2.2-2a